-Emily Watlington is assistant editor at Art in America.
-Previously, she has held positions as Fulbright Scholar, and curatorial research assistant at the MIT List Visual Arts Center.
-She has also taught in the Department of Architecture at MIT.
+Emily Watlington is a critic and curator of contemporary art.
+She is assistant editor at Art in America, and was previously the curatorial research assistant at the MIT List Visual Arts Center.
+She is a Fulbright Scholar and has taught in the Department of Architecture at MIT.

 Her work often focuses on video art through the lenses of feminism and disability studies.
 She holds a SMArchS in the History, Theory, and Criticism of Architecture and Art from MIT, and has given talks at a number of institutions including the University of California, Berkeley; Rhode Island School of Design; the Institute of Contemporary Art, Boston; and Museo Reina Sofia, Madrid.
 Her art criticism has appeared in numerous publications including Artforum, Mousse, Frieze, Another Gaze, Spike, and Art Review, and has been translated into German, French, and Croatian.
 Recently, she contributed to the exhibition catalogues Before Projection: Video Sculpture 1974-1995, Sheida Soleimani: Medium of Exchange, and An Inventory of Shimmers: Objects of Intimacy in Contemporary Art.
 She received the Vera List Writing Prize in the Visual Arts (2018) and the Theorist Award from C/O Berlin (2020).